Radashkovichy

+Radashkovichy is an urban-type settlement in Maladzyechna District, Minsk Region, Belarus.
+As of 2025, it has a population of 6,149.

-A watershed of the Vileyka-Minsk water system is located in the Radashkovichy Raion.
+A watershed of the Vilyeyka-Minsk water system is located nearby.

 History

+Radoszkowicze was a royal town, administratively located in the Mińsk County in the Mińsk Voivodeship of the Polish–Lithuanian Commonwealth.
+In 1708, during the Great Northern War, King Charles XII of Sweden stayed in the town for 11 weeks.

-As part of the Russian Empire, Radashkovichy belonged to the Vileysky Uyezd of the Vilna Governorate.
+Following the Second Partition of Poland (1793), it was annexed by the Russian Empire, within which it belonged to the Vileysky Uyezd of the Vilna Governorate.
+In the interbellum, it was part of reborn Poland, within which it was administratively located in the Wilno District 1919–1920, then the Nowogródek Voivodeship in 1921–1922, Wilno Land in 1922–1926, and Wilno Voivodeship afterwards.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by the Soviet Union until 1941, then by Germany until 1944, and re-occupied by the Soviet Union, which annexed it from Poland in 1945.
+The Germans operated a forced labour camp for Jews in the town.

 Coat of arms

 On February 23, 1792, the coat of arms was received.

 The arms was mentioned in confirmation royal privilege of February 23, 1792.
 On the arms in a silver background it is represented the stoning of Saint Stephen.
 In privilege of 1792 the arms is represented in a round shield, there was a version in a baroque shield later.
 The arms was registered by authorities of Belarus on December 23, 1999.